Ford Motor Company: East and Southeast Asia

 Ford formed its first passenger-vehicle joint venture in China in 2001, six years behind GM and more than a decade after VW.
 It has spent as of 2013 $4.9 billion to expand its lineup and double production capacity in China to 600,000 vehicles.
 This includes Ford's largest-ever factory complex in the southwestern city of Chongqing.
 Ford had 2.5% of the Chinese market in 2013, while VW controlled 14.5% and GM had 15.6%, according to consultant LMC Automotive.
 GM outsells Ford in China by more than six-to-one.
 Ford's presence in Asia has traditionally been much smaller, confined to Malaysia, Singapore, Hong Kong, the Philippines, and Taiwan, where Ford has had a joint venture with Lio Ho since the 1970s.
 Ford began assembly of cars in Thailand in 1960, but withdrew from the country in 1976, and did not return until 1995 when it formed a joint venture with Mazda called Auto Alliance.
 Now based in the Bo-win Sub District of the Sriracha District in Chonburi, the factory still produces passenger automobiles.
 The factory, built in 1941 in Singapore, was soon taken over by the Japanese during the war and was the site of a surrender of the British to the Japanese, at the factory site which is now a national monument in Singapore.

-On April 30, 2013, Ford Motor Co. launched their car and pickup truck line in Myanmar.
+On April 30, 2013, Ford Motor Co. launched its car and pickup truck line in Myanmar.
 Previously, heavy importation taxes had stifled imported car purchases in Myanmar, but due to currency reform, lifting of previous import restrictions, and the abolishment of shadow currency, Myanmar's car market had grown in demand.